 Do you have tons of things to do but have so little time?
 Don’t worry, you’re not the only one!
 This dilemma is common to any employee out there.
 One of the solutions to this problem is time management.
-Good time management allows you to accomplish more in a shorter period of time, which increases your focus and lowers your stress.
+Good time management allows you to accomplish more in a shorter period, which increases your focus and lowers your stress.
 So, here are some time management tips for you!

 4 Time Management Tips that Work